 Many of us either purchase or inherit used iPhones and other iDevices.
 Hopefully, the previous owner very thoughtfully prepared their phone for its departure.

-But if it arrived to you with iCloud and other credentials clogging its arteries, we have a method to help.
-Be it your own iPhone or someone else’s, it’s a fairly easy process to get the activation lock and iCloud activation removed.
+But if it arrived to you with iCloud and other credentials clogging its arteries, there are some legitimate methods to help.
+Be it your own iPhone or someone else’s, be prepared to spend some time and money on this process to get the activation lock and iCloud activation removed.

 - Try to change the DNS Settings–this often works but it may also not work!
 Also, you may or may not have full functionality of the phone